-Three arduous years later, with little sailing experience, their sons just two and three, they began a journey into the unknown.
+Three arduous years later, with little sailing experience, sons just two and three, we began a journey into the unknown.
 Frightened by mountainous obstacles to overcome, our sea roving life took us in ever-increasing circles around the world touching 80 countries in an odyssey that lasted not the one year first imagined, but all through their school years in voyages of Education.

 Jack and Jude have many grandchildren now.
-Our physical forms may have weakened, our confidence has been tempered, but we still hear the call of the wild and again since 2007, aboard Banyandah we have explored much of the vast Australian coastline and surrounding seas .
+Our physical forms have weakened, our confidence has been tempered, but we still hear the call of the wild and since 2007, aboard Banyandah we have explored much of the vast Australian coastline and surrounding seas .
 This book is a celebration of an adventurous life together.

 When we were just kids and about to be married, we bought a rusty VW van that had languished in a field for nearly forever.
 Our first sight of it was a pair of sad eyes, its divided windscreen peeking over tall grass, so we bought that cute little box.
 Not out of pity, but thinking we could use its new tyres on our honeymoon trip to Southern Africa.